Suite No. 3

 - Vienna, 7th Philharmonic Society subscription concert, 8/20 February 1898, conducted by Hans Richter

 The full score and piano duet arrangement of the Suite were published in volumes 20 (1946) and 49 (1956) of Tchaikovsky's Complete Collected Works, edited by Ivan Shishov and Boris Karpov respectively.
-The passages excised by Tchaikovsky at the end of 1884 are included both volumes.
+The passages excised by Tchaikovsky in 1884 are included in both volumes.

-Tchaikovsky's autograph full score is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's autograph full score is now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 77) [view], except for the pages containing variations VII to IX in the Finale, which are held at the Klin House-Museum Archive (a1, No. 297).

 The themes of the abandoned first movement — Contrastes — were re-used in the second movement of the Concert Fantasia (1884).